vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### In theory, could an attacker get the Key Derivation Key from the VCSA VMDK, then be able to decrypt all the VMs that are on the same cluster?

 The Native Key Provider key derivation key is stored in the VCSA.
-It is also stored on the hosts, protected by a TPM and encrypted host configuration If available, or on the boot disk there, too.
-For someone to retrieve it from the VCSA VMDK on disk they will need administrative access to the vSphere cluster it resides in, which would also mean they could just log into vCenter to do whatever nefarious acts they were planning.
+It is also stored on the hosts, protected by a TPM and encrypted host configuration if available, or on the boot disk there, too.
+For someone to retrieve it from the VCSA VMDK on disk they will need administrative access to the vSphere cluster it resides in, which would also let them log into vCenter directly.

 They could also retrieve it from image or file-based backups of the VCSA, too.